nguyenhuy0905/my-dotfile/README.md

     - While clangd can be downloaded with Mason, you can also use your package manager to download.
   - clang-tools-extra
-  - npm
-  - ghcup (don't use the package manager - go to GHCup's website to get the toolchain).
-  - python3
-    - If your distro ships with python3.13+ by default, you need a separate python3.12 install.
-  - python3-venv
-  - python3-pip
-  - dotnet
-  - go
   - rustup

 - These are the stuff that need more configuration than just cloning and `stow`ing